uforia/timestamp/README.md

 it interactively, directly from the command-line or you can pipe / redirect a series of strings directly to it.

+## Current version's comments and considerations

+Currently, only very basic checking is done to see if the timestamp appears to be correct.
 For multiline/-item parsing, use the piping/redirect method (see example below).

-## Current version's comments and considerations

-There is only very basic checking done to see if the timestamp appears to be correct.
-VAX/VMS timestamps might be working, but there's no way to really check.
-Feedback welcome!

 # Usage